vhsjwp01/resume/jwp-resume-20170424.md

   * Degree Specialty: Mechanical Engineering
   * Senior Design Project: A surgical stainless steel Kirschner wire driver
     * Designed and constructed a prototype Kirschner wire driver.
 Based on the concepts of a mechanical pencil, the device was capable of advancing a single Kwire about 35 mm per trigger pull.
 Device was constructed entirely of stainless steel, suitable for autoclaving.

-# Program Management Knowledge Base:
-* Stake holder identification and expectation management
-* Requirements elicitation, refinement and dissemination
-* Resource planning, effort estimation and risk mitigation
-* Communication, communication, communication

-# Software Development Knowledge Base:
-* Continuous integration and deployment (Jenkins/Hudson, Cruise Control, Bamboo)
-* Source code repository management (gitolite/ssh, subversion/apache, ClearCase, Bitbucket)
-* Containerization (Docker, Virtual Machines, LXE)

-# OS Knowledge Base:
-* Unix / Linux - 21 years
-* Mac OS X - 11 years
+---

-Publications and references available upon request
+# Publications and references available upon request